mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     "No. It's about what happened last night."

-    Kip was listening, but felt a slight panic ensuing.
+    Kipnu was listening, but felt a slight panic ensuing.

-    "Kip, I've been thinking... what if I get pregnant from last night?"
+    "Kipnu, I've been thinking... what if I get pregnant from last night?"

     Setre struggled to finish the sentence, her sighs unwavering in their interruptions.
 His arm went to her shoulder and she lifted her own to catch it and hold it.
 They shared a moment that was not romantic, but placid.

-    Kip swore to her, "Set, if it is true that you're pregnant, and if you decide to keep it.
+    Kipnu swore to her, "Set, if it is true that you're pregnant, and if you decide to keep it.
 I swear to you that I will do everything to make sure our child will not just have one parent."

-    Setre refused to cry, but Kip didn't have the same mental strength.
+    Setre refused to cry, but Kipnu didn't have the same mental strength.
 He leaned into her and took a moment to let out all of what had happened to him as tears on her shoulder.
 Setre wrapped her arms around him, letting a single tear of understanding fall on his neck.

-    Once Kip had calmed back down, Setre said to him, "Alright. let's get some dinner."
+    Once Kipnu had calmed back down, Setre said to him, "Alright. let's get some dinner."

     "Yea.
 Let's go," he said.

     When they arrived in the circle the whole group was around the fire, already having eaten their share of fish.
-Lin had saved three for them, giving two to Setre and one to Kip. *Fair*, he thought.
+Lin had saved three for them, giving two to Setre and one to Kipnu. *Fair*, he thought.
 The group took turns introducing themselves to everyone while the two of them ate.
 Some had come as families bound and unbound, and some were individuals who had heard stories of Ulukoma from people they knew.
 The younger ones only knew that Ulukoma was a mysterious island where prisoners survived in the dark, and decided to throw their lives at it in a panic.

-    Once they were done, Kip asked Linyu to prepare the radio transmitter.
+    Once they were done, Kipnu asked Linyu to prepare the radio transmitter.
 He gathered the group into a circle and divided all of the listeners amongst them, giving them first to the healthiest among them.
 He helped Ginnu hold it in hae tied hands and keep it on hae ear.

     "Mamen, men, women.
 Linyu is about to demonstrate something that will be crucial to our plan.
 What I've given each of you is called a listener.
 Casra made them here, and entrusted them to hae kaln and myself.
 Now, I entrust them to you.
 Put them up to your ears, and make sure to pass them around to the people around you."

-    Kip sent a nod in Linyu's direction which thi confirmed and moved to the transmitter box, connecting the battery to it with well-worn wires of steel.
-With a clear of the throat, as hae mother had done, thi began to sing the same song that Casra had sung to Kip.
+    Kipnu sent a nod in Linyu's direction which thi confirmed and moved to the transmitter box, connecting the battery to it with well-worn wires of steel.
+With a clear of the throat, as hae mother had done, thi began to sing the same song that Casra had sung to Kipnu.
 He watched as the group slowly began to comprehend what they were hearing, their faces lighting up with awe as they looked back at Kipnu.
 Casra's presence was filling the air like an invisible spirit of knowledge.
 He looked back at Linyu who for only a moment cracked a small smile.

     Ginnu looked intently toward him without a trace of the doubt thi had before.
 Thi asked, "How is this possible?"

-    Kip told her, "The wind speaks.
+    Kipnu told her, "The wind speaks.
 And we listen."